Anne Frater

 Anne Frater (born 1967) is a Scottish poet.
-She was born in Stornoway (Steòrnabhagh), in Lewis on the Western Isles (na h-Eileanan Siar).
-She was brought up in the village of Upper Bayble (Pabail Uarach) in the district of Point, a small community which has also been home to Derick Thomson and Iain Crichton Smith (Iain Mac a'Ghobhainn).
+She was born at Stornoway on Lewis in the Outer Hebrides.
+She was brought up in the village of Upper Bayble in the district of Point, a small community which has also been home to Derick Thomson and Iain Crichton Smith.

 Early life

 Frater graduated from the University of Glasgow with a first class honours degree in Celtic and French.
-She received a teaching qualification from Jordanhill College of Education (now part of the University of Strathclyde).
-In 1995, she was awarded a PhD from the University of Glasgow for her thesis on Scottish Gaelic women's poetry up to 1750.
+She qualified for a teaching qualification from Jordanhill College and in 1995 was awarded a PhD from the University of Glasgow for her thesis on Scottish Gaelic women's poetry up to 1750.

 Career

-She lectures at Lews Castle College in Stornoway (UHI, University of the Highlands and Islands/Oilthigh na Gàidhealtachd agus nan Eilean), where she teaches on the Gaelic-medium degree courses, and is Programme Leader for the BAH Gaelic Scotland.
+She lectures at Lews Castle College in Stornoway, part of the University of the Highlands and Islands, where she teaches on Gaelic-medium degree courses, and is Programme Leader for the BAH Gaelic Scotland.

-Her poems are included in anthologies of Scottish Gaelic poetry: Whyte 1991a, Kerrigan 1991, Stephen 1993, O'Rourke 1994, Crowe 1997, Black 1999, McMillan and Byrne 2005 and MacNeil 2011.
-She published in magazines such as Chapman and Verse.
-Her first anthology, Fo'n t-Slige (Under the Shell), was published in 1995, and her second collection, Cridhe Creige, in 2017.
+Her poems have been included in a variety of anthologies of Scottish Gaelic poetry and has been published in magazines such as Chapman and Verse.
+Her first anthology of poems, Fo'n t-Slige (Under the Shell), was published in 1995, and her second collection, Cridhe Creige, in 2017.

-In March 2016, a selection of ten poems, Anns a’ Chànan Chùbhraidh/En la lengua fragante, was premiered by her and Miguel Teruel, a translator, in a public reading at the University of Valencia, Spain.
-The poems were read in Scottish Gaelic by the poet and the Spanish version by Teruel's translation.
+In March 2016, a selection of ten poems, Anns a’ Chànan Chùbhraidh/En la lengua fragante, was premiered by her and translator Miguel Teruel in a public reading at the University of Valencia.
+The poems were read in Scottish Gaelic by Frater followed by the Spanish version by Teruel.